United Kingdom - Things to Do in United Kingdom in November

 Best Activities in November

-Scottish Castle and Historic Site Tours
+Historic Castle and Palace Tours

-Traditional Pub and Food Walking Tours
+Traditional Pub and Whisky Tasting Experiences

 November Events & Festivals

-Guy Fawkes Night Bonfire Celebrations
+Guy Fawkes Night and Bonfire Celebrations

-Second Saturday in November
+Second Sunday in November (November 9th in 2026)

 Essential Tips